nchoquettelevy/RiskTransferClimateImmobilityABM/README.md

 # Risk Transfer Climate Immobility Agent-Based Model

-Accompanying paper: Choquette-Levy, N. et al (2021).
+Accompanying paper: Choquette-Levy, N.; Wildemeersch, M.; Oppenheimer, M.; and S. Levin (2021).
 Risk transfer policies and climate-induced immobility among smallholder farmers", _Nature Climate Change_(in preparation).

 Hello!
 This repository contains the code used to develop the agent-based model on which the paper "Risk Transfer Policies and Climate-Induced Immobility among Smallholder Farmers" is based.